Reflective Tanning Blankets – Are They Safe?

 Tan Accelerators

-These accelerators cut down the time needed to be spent in the sun, achieving a darker tan quicker.
+These accelerators reduce the time spent in the sun, allowing for a darker tan to be achieved quickly.
 My favorite tanning accelerator is this one.

 Bronzers

-Bronzers are artificial tanners that offer up an instant stain on the skin.
-These do not last long and can often appear quite dark compared to the natural tone of the skin.
+Bronzers are artificial tanners that provide an instant tan effect on the skin.
+These do not last long and can often appear quite dark compared to the natural skin tone.

 The benefit is that bronzers do not need the sun to work and develop on the skin almost instantly.
 Bronzers are notorious for staining hands and clothing if not used carefully.